alokmaurya22/extrabite-backend-2/API_USE_DOCS/7_REQUESTS_API_DOCS.md

 - When the donor accepts, the status becomes `AWAITING_PICKUP` and OTP is generated for the receiver.
 - **Pickup code is only accessible to the receiver via the `/pickup-code` endpoint.**
 - All other fields and flows remain the same.
+- **All request responses now include the associated donation's foodType, refrigerationAvailable, timer, and countdownTime.**

 ---